JavGVastro/VIENTO/Turbulence ISM/Non Turbulence/Emissivity fluctuations produce POS velocity fluctuations.md

 ---

-Now, considering the shell is clumpy, in this case at any given position the red hemisphere has a brightness $S(1 + \varepsilon)$ and the blue hemisphere has a brightness $S(1 - \varepsilon)$,:
+Now, considering the shell is clumpy, in this case at any given position the red hemisphere has a brightness $S(1 + \varepsilon)$ and the blue hemisphere has a brightness $S(1 - \varepsilon)$:

 <img src="Figs/emissivity fluctuations shell.png" alt="Image one" width="400">